 Be sure to bring sunscreen, lip balm and we highly recommend having sunglasses along.

-In most seasons, wear warm clothes in layers.
+In most seasons, wear clothes in layers.
 Bring rain jackets and rain pants to not only protect against rain, but to also protect against spray and wind.
 Please do not bring ponchos as they do not work well in the inevitable breeze aboard a boat.
-Wear waterproof footwear, like Goretexhiking boots, sneakers in summer, with a good grippy tread, (Paul prefers knee-high rubber boots).
+Wear waterproof footwear, like Goretex hiking boots, sneakers in summer, with a good grippy tread, (Paul prefers knee-high rubber boots).
 In winter, being cold and damp is miserable, and can be dangerous.
-In summer, wear light clothing and a wide-brimmed hat to protect yourself from the sun.
+In summer, wear lightweight clothing and a ball cap or sun protection hat to protect yourself from the heat and rays of the sun.
 Some people prefer sandals to rubber boots at this time of year.
 Your feet will probably get wet, but they usually dry out quickly.

 Here is a handy list of items you may wish to have when joining us on an overnight adventure (in addition to items listed above and below):